-The Red City Tour's free Yellow Downtown Tour bus will take you to a quaint museum which stands today in honour of the fondly remembered area of District Six, which is a region readily found on all Cape Town maps.
+The Red City Tour's free Yellow Downtown Tour bus will take you to a vibrant museum which stands today in honour of the fondly remembered area of District Six, which is a region readily found on all Cape Town maps.
 District Six was named the Sixth Municipal District of Cape Town in 1867.
 Originally established as a mixed community of freed slaves, merchants, artisans, labourers and immigrants, District Six was a vibrant centre with close links to the city and the port.

 › Discover how and why District Six no longer exists today

 › See how apartheid and the Group Areas Act tore a community apart

 › Learn more about the residents of District Six